go-gorm/gorm/documents/curd.md

 ### Update Changed Fields Without Callbacks

-Updating operations above will invoke `BeforeUpdate`, `AfterUpdate`, Update UpdatedAt timestamp, Save Associations callbacks, if you don't call them, you could use `UpdateColumn`, `UpdateColumns`
+Above updating operations will perform the mdoel's `BeforeUpdate`, `AfterUpdate` method, update its `UpdatedAt` timestamp, save its `Associations` when updaing, if you don't want to call them, you could use `UpdateColumn`, `UpdateColumns`

 ```go
 // Update single attribute, similar with `Update`